 Ajatashatru was against the Buddha to begin with but became a friend later.
 When the Buddha died and his remains were distributed among his disciples, a major share fell to Ajatashatru who was the most powerful king of that period.
 He enshrined the relics inside a stupa at Girivraj.
 Later, he hosted the first ever council of Buddhist monks, when about 500 of them congregated at the Magadha capital for the Great Council.

-There are conflicting reports about the successors of Ajatashatru but about 50 years after his death, the people of Magadha deposed the hereditory king and elected a minister named Shishunag to the throne.
+There are conflicting reports about the successors of Ajatashatru but about 50 years after his death, the people of Magadha deposed the hereditory king and elected a minister named Shishunaga to the throne.
 Shishunaga was succeeded by his son, during whose reign the Second Buddhist Council was held in Magadha.
-This king was killed in a palace conspiracy and was succeeded by Mahapadma Nanda.
+The last king of the Shishunaga Dynasty was killed in a palace conspiracy and was succeeded by Mahapadma Nanda.

 Despite the extreme wealth and the military might of Magadha, its king was hugely unpopular on account of his cruelty and the high rates of taxation he imposed on the populace.
 The Buddhist texts of the period say that the king was given to digging up the riverbed of the Ganges and burying his gold there.
 So enduring were stories of the fabulous wealth of the Nandas that Hieun Tsang, the Chinese pilgrim touring the country in the 7th century CE, almost 600 years later, makes a reference to it.